zudello/zudello-knowledge-base/Knowledge Base/8 Data management/Dimension data.md

 - Manage dimension data within your ERP and let changes sync to Zudello
 - Review dimension data regularly to ensure accuracy and remove unnecessary values
-- Where possible, inactivate dimension data rather than deleting to maintain accurate historical transactions
+- Where possible, inactivate dimension data rather than deleting it to maintain accurate historical transactions
 - Use consistent naming conventions when creating new dimension records

 ## Viewing dimensions